mcclaskc/cassiniServer_Rails4/README.md

 Documentation
 -------------
-RDOC is JAVADOC for Ruby.
+The code documentation can be accessed locally with a browser (not on the local server, literally local directory), in the App's directory at ```doc/app/```.
+It is created with RDOC, which is like Javadoc but for Ruby.
 To generate or update your rdoc for rails:
 ```$rake doc:app```
-This will place the documentation in ```doc/app/```, and can be accessed locally.
+This will automatically place the documentation in ```doc/app/```, and can be accessed locally with a browser.
 The comments I have made around classes and methods should be good templates
 for what rdoc wants.